An optimization framework for resilient batch estimation in Cyber-Physical Systems: The Resilient Estimation Problem

 \paragraph{Problem}The problem considered in this paper is the one of estimating the states $x_0,\ldots,x_{T-1}$ of the system \eqref{eq:sys} on a time period $\mathbb{T}=\left\{0,\ldots,T-1\right\}$ given $T$ measurements $y_0,...,y_{T-1}$ of the system output.
-We shall seek an accurate estimate of the state despite the uncertainties in the system equations \eqref{eq:sys} modeled by $w_t$ and $f_t$ the characteristics of which are described above.
+We shall seek an accurate estimate of the state despite the uncertainties in the system equations \eqref{eq:sys} modeled by $w_t$ and $f_t$ the characteristics of which are informally described above.
 In particular, we would like the to-be-designed estimator to produce an estimate such that the estimation error is, when possible, independent of the maximum amplitude of $\left\{f_t\right\}$.
-Such an estimator will be called \textit{resilient}.
+Such an estimator will be called \textit{resilient}, see Definition \ref{def:resilience} for a formal characterization of this property.

 Denote with

 the actual state trajectory of the system $\Sigma$ on a finite time horizon of length $T$.
 Similarly, we use the notation